Chevrolet Europe: History

 Chevrolet has a history in the European market prior to the establishment of Chevrolet Europe in the 21st century.
 It had production facilities in Denmark, Poland, and Switzerland, which existed until 1968.

 In the latter half of the 20th century, Chevrolet grew as a niche European brand with imports of the two flagship models, Corvette and Camaro, as well as other Chevrolet vehicles.
 At the 2004 Paris Motor Show, Chevrolet announced that it was relaunching the brand across Europe, basing its headquarters in Zürich, the largest city in founder Louis Chevrolet's native country of Switzerland.
 By 2010 sales had risen from 295,000 units in 2005 to 500,000.
 This level of growth was in part due to the introduction of small and mid-sized cars built by GMDAT (GM Daewoo Auto & Technology).
 Chevrolet announced plans to return two of their most iconic cars, the Camaro and Corvette, to Europe in 2011.

-Korean-made Chevrolet models were officially withdrawn from Europe in January 2016.
+Korean-made Chevrolet models were officially withdrawn from Europe on December 31, 2015.